Token-Wise Routing in Neural Networks

 - Integration in MoE, dynamic pruning, and multimodal fusion demonstrates practical scalability and improved performance in both vision and language models.

 A token-wise router is a neural or algorithmic mechanism that, for each input token in a neural network (commonly a Transformer or Mixture-of-Experts system), dynamically determines which computational pathway, expert, or operation that token should take at a given stage of the network.
-Token-wise routers are central in scaling deep models efficiently, enabling sparse activation of experts, dynamic memory/computation allocation, token-level compute skipping, or fine-grained functional fusion in both vision and LLMs.
+Token-wise routers are central in scaling deep models efficiently, enabling sparse activation of experts, dynamic memory/computation allocation, token-level compute skipping, or fine-grained functional fusion in both vision and language models.
 Their core function is to map each token (or token representation) to its appropriate downstream branch on a per-token basis, typically using an affine gating network, attention-derived scores, or other proxy metrics, with auxiliary losses to regularize load or sparsity.

 1. Fundamentals of Token-Wise Routing